Certseeds/GraphicsMagick/www/Hg.rst

 =============

-The `GraphicsMagick repository at SourceForge`_ and `GraphicsMagick repository at OSDN`_ web interfaces are available which may be used to interactively view the latest versions of files (or the changes to files) using your web browser.
+The `GraphicsMagick repository at SourceForge`_ and `GraphicsMagick repository at Heptapod`_ web interfaces are available which may be used to interactively view the latest versions of files (or the changes to files) using your web browser.
 These two servers will be updated at about the same time so they should normally contain the same content.